10 Great Tips for Winter Bike Riding

 However, it's important to be well-prepared and take certain precautions to ensure a safe, warm and enjoyable ride.
 Here are 10 great tips for winter bike riding from Trail Hub's resident coach Chris 'Foggie' Foggin to help you make the most of the Otago cycle trails this winter:

-• Dress appropriately: Layer your clothing to accommodate changing temperatures.
+- Prepare appropriately: Be self-sufficient and carry the right gear including a basic toolkit.
+Layer your clothing to accommodate changing temperatures.
 Start with a moisture-wicking base layer, add a warm insulating layer, and top it off with a windproof and waterproof outer shell.
 Don't forget warm gloves, a hat, and a buff or scarf to protect your face from the cold.
 Sunglasses can be important to help protect your eyes from windchill as you ride along.
 Always wear a good quality helmet.

 "There's no such thing as bad weather, only the wrong clothes"!
 Wrap up warm and the Otago Central Rail Trail is ideal for winter riding.